The most boring yet essential skill: organizing files and codes

 The tips and tricks I describe below are good for any software.
 Personally, I have been using R and SAS.
 For demonstration purpose, I will focus on these two software in this blog.
 When deciding on a statistical analysis software, relevant considerations are:

-• Open source: R (and python for example) have the advantage of being open source, thus accessible by a larger community
+• Open source: R and python for example have the advantage of being open source (free to use), thus accessible by a larger community

 • Use within your team: using the same statistical software as the one used in your research team will make collaboration easier.
 Being able to use codes previously developed or ask your questions to close colleagues will significantly speed your work.